 Luke Hoffman, MD, PhD, and Daniel Wolter, PhD

-Dr. Luke Hoffman is an assistant professor and Dr. Daniel Wolter is a senior fellow, both in the Department of Pediatrics at the University of Washington.
-In their pilot project, they will use cutting-edge techniques known collectively as “community-level physiologic profiling” (CLPP) as a novel approach for studying the behavior of cystic fibrosis (CF) multispecies infections.
+In their pilot project, Drs.
+Luke Hoffman and Daniel Wolter will use cutting-edge techniques known collectively as community-level physiologic profiling (CLPP) as a novel approach for studying the behavior of cystic fibrosis (CF) multispecies infections.
 Hoffman and Wolter recently developed new CLPP methods to probe multispecies consortia of microbes and will apply these new techniques to test the metabolic properties and antibiotic susceptibilities of intact microbial communities from chronically infected CF airways.
-This study should give these researchers sufficient preliminary data to apply for a larger translational grant, where they hope to show that this tool will be clinically useful in identifying more effective therapeutic regimens for CF patients.
+This study should give these researchers sufficient preliminary data to apply for a larger translational grant, which they hope to use to show that this tool will be clinically useful in identifying more effective therapeutic regimens for CF patients.

 Ann Vander Stoep, PhD, and Molly Adrian, PhD